discordutilitybot/utilitybot/.github/README.md

 ## How to request a new functionality or feature
 Use the Discord channel #feature-request to request a new feature.
-Although, you can also create an issue on github to request a feature.
+You can also create an issue on GitHub to request a feature.
 If necessary, explain the feature with screenshots.

 ## Donating
 This project is an open source project and we currently need funds for hardware/hosting to develop a better user experience.
-Every donation will be spent on making utilitybot better for our users.
+Every donation will be spent on making UtilityBot better for our users.
 You can find several ways to donate below.

  - [Patreon](https://www.patreon.com)